Last Updated on June 3, 2023 by Ellen

 Albania’s former leader during the country’s isolated communist years was nuts, and his madness is on display in a unique war museum called BUNK’ART.
 It’s creepy as hell.

-There are 2 locations to go inside the madness of an atomic war bunker.
+Inside the madness of an atomic war bunker

 The air was musty and stale throughout the atomic bunker.
 I could still smell cigarettes, even though no one has smoked down there for years.